10 Types of Heavy Construction Equipment and Their Uses

 The functions of these items overlap somewhat, but each is specially equipped for a specific task.
 Most construction sites will need a mixture of machines from this list for maximum cost-effectiveness and efficiency.

-This article was updated to include images.
-It originally published on September 17, 2020.
+This article was originally published on September 17, 2020.
+It was updated on March 12, 2024 to include more information.

 Revolutionized is reader-supported.
 When you buy through links on our site, we may earn an affiliate commision.
 Learn more here.